epics-rip/exampleCPP/exampleClient/README.md

 ## Building

-If a proper RELEASE.local file exists one or two directory levels above **exampleClient** then just type:
+If a proper RELEASE.local file exists two directory levels above **exampleClient**, or in **../configure/RELEASE.local** then just type:

     make